ONSdigital/sdc/CONTRIBUTING.md

 Contributing to Survey Data Collection repositories
 ===================================================

-* We use github-flow - create a branch from master, e.g.:
+* We use github-flow - create a branch from master with a short, concise, name, e.g. (nb. there are no specific prefixes):
+    * add-user-auth
-    * feature/new-feature
+    * fix-ioloop-bug
-    * fix/some-bug
+    * update-cryptography-version
 * Pull requests must contain a succinct, clear summary of what the user need is driving this feature change
 * Ensure your branch contains logical atomic commits before sending a pull request - follow the [alphagov Git styleguide](https://github.com/alphagov/styleguides/blob/master/git.md)
 * You may rebase your branch after feedback if it's to include relevant updates from the develop branch.
 We prefer a rebase here to a merge commit as we